 3. Anchoring Phenomena Don’t Need To Be Phenomenal

 Anchoring phenomena don’t need to be phenomenal.
 They don’t need to be flashy or showy.
 They don’t need to get your students running around or jacked up on candy.
 Students don’t need to have a great time for it to be a great anchor.

 While there’s nothing wrong with creating fun activities for your science class, it’s important to recognize the difference between engagement (fun) and intellectual engagement (actual learning).
 Our anchors must intellectually engage our students.

 It’s not enough to throw basketballs around or play “snowball” to share student thoughts.
 Students should be actively engaged in puzzling out the phenomenon presented, and that isn’t always fun and games.

 Along those lines, the best anchors tie to what students already know or have experienced.
 When students have a personal connection to the material, they are much more likely to engage with the content and come to the table with better questions, ideas, and perspectives.

 Looking For More?

 What makes a great anchor?
 How can you find anchors?
 How do you use them?
-You can get all of these questions answered at the NGSS Your Science Class course.
-Learn more here.
+You can learn more about what makes a good anchor, choosing your anchor, and using your anchor at these blog posts.